Creating Convincing Characters – with Edmund Gordon

 About your tutor:

-Edmund’s essays and reviews have appeared in a wide variety of publications, including the Financial Times, Guardian, Independent, London Review of Books, New Statesman, Observer, Spectator, Sunday Times and Times Literary Supplement.
+As a critic, Edmund’s essays and reviews have appeared in a wide variety of publications, including the Financial Times, Guardian, Independent, London Review of Books, New Statesman, Observer, Spectator, Sunday Times and Times Literary Supplement.

 Apply now for the Ink Academy Writing Course